randyzwitch/randyzwitch.github.io/_posts/2012-08-04-getting-started-using-rstudio.md

   </p>
 </div>

-<a title="R Studio download" href="http://rstudio.org/download/" target="_blank">RStudio</a> is an open-source Integrated Development Environment (IDE) that provides a more consistent user experience to R.  There are many great features of <a title="R Studio download" href="http://rstudio.org/download/" target="_blank">RStudio</a> over &#8220;basic&#8221; R, including:
+<a title="R Studio download" href="http://rstudio.org/download/" target="_blank">RStudio</a> is an open-source Integrated Development Environment (IDE) that provides a more consistent user experience to R.  There are many great features of <a title="R Studio download" href="http://rstudio.org/download/" target="_blank">RStudio</a> over "basic" R, including:

   * Consistent windowing between sessions (customizable by the user)
   * Point-and-click exploration of data frames and other data objects